-Note that the term 'sex' refers to the biological differences between males and females, while the term 'gender' refers to the socially expected/perceived dimensions of behaviour associated with males and females-masculinity and femininity.
+- Code 3 is not used in the AODTS-NMDS. - The term 'sex' refers to the biological differences between males and females, while the term 'gender' refers to the socially expected/perceived dimensions of behaviour associated with males and females masculinity and femininity.
 The ABS advises that the correct terminology for this data element is sex.
-See Appendix B for the full definition and coding options.